adioshun/gitBook_DeepDrive/paper2015-mvcnn.md

 #### B. view-based descriptors

+위 Challenge에 비해 view-based 은 좋은 특징이 있따.
+- they are relatively low-dimensional,
+- efficient to evaluate,
-On the other hand view-based descriptors have a number of desirable properties: they are relatively low-dimensional,efficient to evaluate, and robust to 3D shape representationartifacts, such as holes, imperfect polygon mesh tesselations,noisy surfaces.
+- robust to 3D shape representation artifacts, such as holes, imperfect polygon mesh tesselations,noisy surfaces.

 The rendered shape views can also bedirectly compared with other 2D images, silhouettes or evenhand-drawn sketches.